Siege of Ladysmith: Battles of Talana Hill and Elandslaagte

+Retreat to Ladysmith

+Fearing an invasion of Boers from the Orange Free State, White decided to withdraw all his forces to Ladysmith.
+Learning of the situation at Elandslaagte, Yule decided to abandon Dundee and Glencoe on 22 October.
+His force retreated to the south-east by a circuitous cross-country route, and reached Ladysmith on 26 October, where they reinforced White's garrison.

+Despite their setback at Elandslaagte, the Boers maintained their advance.
+General White ordered an attack on 24 October at Rietfontein, which is near Elandslaagte.
+White's concern was that the Boers would take high ground above the route of Yule's column.
+The British action succeeded, and Yule was able to reach Ladysmith.
+It has been asked if White should have tried to press home the advantage gained at Rietfontein, to impose a definite check on the Boer advance, but it is doubtful if that could have been achieved.

+A few days later, on the 30th, the Boers were victorious in the Battle of Lombard's Kop, and they went on to complete their encirclement of Ladysmith.
+White had precipitated the engagement after underestimating the strength of the Boer force, and believed the tactics used at Talana and Elandslaagte would again succeed.
+The battle was a disaster for the British, who were driven back into Ladysmith having lost some 1,400 men killed, wounded, or captured.

 Siege

 The Boers then proceeded to surround Ladysmith and cut the railway link to Durban.
 Major General John French and his chief of staff, Major Douglas Haig escaped on the last train to leave, which was riddled with bullets.

-This town was then besieged for 118 days.
+The town was then besieged for 118 days.
 White knew that large reinforcements were arriving, and could communicate with British units south of the Tugela River by searchlight and heliograph.
 He expected relief soon.
 Meanwhile, his troops carried out several raids and sorties to sabotage Boer artillery.

 Louis Botha commanded the Boer detachment which first raided Southern Natal, and then dug in north of the Tugela to hold off the relief force.
-On 15 December 1899, the first relief attempt was defeated at the Battle of Colenso.
-Temporarily unnerved, the relief force commander, General Redvers Henry Buller, suggested that White either break out or destroy his stores and ammunition and surrender.
-White could not break out because his horses and draught animals were weak from lack of grazing and forage, but also refused to surrender.
+On 15 December 1899, the first relief attempt was defeated at the Second Battle of Colenso.
+Temporarily unnerved, the relief force commander, General Redvers Buller, suggested that White either break out, or surrender after destroying his stores and ammunition.
+White could not break out because his horses and draught animals were weak from lack of grazing and forage, and he refused to surrender.

-On Christmas Day 1899, the Boers fired into Ladysmith a carrier shell without fuze, which contained a Christmas pudding, two Union Flags and the message "compliments of the season".
-The shell is still kept in the museum at Ladysmith.